TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Filelink/Index.rst

 string /:ref:`stdWrap <stdwrap>`

 :aspect:`Description:`
-   Value can be :ts:`keepEmpty` to preserve an empty title attribute or :ts:`useAlt` to use the alt attribute instead.
+   Value can be :typoscript:`keepEmpty` to preserve an empty title attribute or :typoscript:`useAlt` to use the alt attribute instead.

 :aspect:`Default:`
-   :ts:`useAlt`
+   :typoscript:`useAlt`